 This idea of fun also brings with it the suggestion that electro swing is in some way an antidote to "boring" or "pretentious" club music.
 As a genre it is soaked in that sort of self-satisfied "it's a lot more fun than listening to some boring trendy house music" line of thinking.
 You can practically hear the promoters now, can't you?
 "Instead of all the boring trendy music, come grab a guy or a gal and shake a tail feather with us!"

 This defence is used by a number of other things, and involves with it the patronising assumption that if things are "trendy" then the people who like them must be in some way lying, and pretending to like them in order to prove themselves cool.
 This isn't true.
 The truth is that most things become trendy because they are good, meaning people sincerely like them, sincerely like writing about them, sincerely like listening to them.
-In fact, tied into this, is the idea that wanting to be "cool" is a bad thing, or that idealising the current is immature.
-Being shallow is limiting, but that doesn't mean pursuing aesthetic and cultural ideals you find appealing is wrong.
-Liking electro swing does not mean you have won some moral victory over the "mindless sheep" who are blindly listening to whatever Twitter tells them to listen next.
+In fact, tied into this, is the unhealthy idea that wanting to be cool is a bad thing.
+Being shallow is a bad thing, but that doesn't mean pursuing aesthetic and cultural ideals you find appealing is wrong.
+Liking electro swing does not mean you have won some moral victory over a horde of mindless sheep who are blindly listening to whatever Twitter tells them to listen next.
 It just means you like electro swing, the worst genre of music in the world ever.

 Music festivals have a lot to explain for this.
 The likes of Glastonbury, Bestival, and Shambala all encourage this post-Mr Scruff pseudo-jive bollocks.
 Stick around any festival site beyond the midnight mark and they all come crawling out of the woodwork, trombones in one hand, stack of vinyl in the other, lips rouged, top hats carefully tilted to one side.
 You go to scoff, but on looking round you notice your mates are following them, and dancing.
 "Why?" you asked them, tears welling in your eyes, "Why are you doing this?
 You don't wear brogues!
 You don't throw Alice in Wonderland themed tea parties!
 You don't own lace gloves!
 These aren't your people!"
 Your friends turn back to you, blinded drunk on a mixture of booze and funked up oboes.
 "Stop being so boring!
 It's fun!"